Dimethoxy/Scales/README.md

 ## Why Use Scales Trainer?

-Whether you’re learning your first pentatonic box or exploring exotic modes, Scales Trainer helps you **see the fretboard**, **understand theory**, and **improve your solos** — all in one sleek, distraction-free interface.
+Whether you’re learning your first pentatonic box or exploring exotic modes, Scales Trainer helps you **see the fretboard**, **understand theory**, and **improve your solos**, all in one sleek, distraction-free interface.

 ## Getting Started

 1. **Click the link:** [scales.dimethoxy.com](https://scales.dimethoxy.com)
 2. Pick your tuning, scale, and theme
-3. Start practicing! 🎶
+3. Start practicing!